JosePedroDias/godot-trial-maniac/README.md

 A high-paced, Trackmania-inspired time trial racing game built with Godot 4 and Jolt Physics.

+This game was done with Gemini.
+The tracks themselves (though pretty primitive) so far were set up by me.

 ## Core Game Logic

 ### 1. Car Physics (`scripts/car_controller.gd`)